wrathematics/getPass/README.md

 ## Acknowledgements

+We thank Kevin Ushey for his assistance in answering questions in regard to supporting RStudio.

 The source code for this package comes from a modification of the **remoter** package, the development for which was supported by the project *Harnessing Scalable Libraries for Statistical Computing on Modern Architectures and Bringing Statistics to Large Scale Computing* funded by the National Science Foundation Division of Mathematical Sciences under Grant No. 1418195.